Techtonica/curriculum/projects/final-project/example-pitch-doc.md

 ## Additional Nice-to-Have Features
 - Show nearby pets on a map (Google Maps API??)
 - QR code friending
-- Scheduling care
+- Scheduling care, integrating with Google Calendar
-- Karma points to ecnourage
+- Karma points to encourage helping others

 ## Technical Risks

-_What might go wrong?
-If you're learning a new technology, what if it proves too difficult/time-consuming to learn?_
+_What might go wrong? (and how you'll adjust your plan if they do) - **Minimum 2**_

 - React Native might be too complicated
   - In that case I will just build a response web app with regular React
+- I run out of time on the owner & pet registration UI
+  - I will simplify and just have the dog register but with human contact info (only one table, limit to single dog)